microsoft/pylance-release/TROUBLESHOOTING.md

 code outside the workspace in more complicated setups).
 Relative paths will be taken as relative to the workspace root.

+Note that if you are coming to Pylance from using the Microsoft Python Language Server, this setting has changed from `python.autoComplete.extraPaths` to `python.analysis.extraPaths`.

+### Minimum VS Code version

+To use Pylance, you will need to be using VS Code version 1.46.0 or above.

 ## Filing an issue